lopezdsr/sql-query/sqlref/sql_reference.template.md

 ```
 {: codeblock}

-The result of the example queries is shown in the table below.
+The result of the example queries is shown in the following table.

 | COL1 |
 | ---- |